rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Despite the nihilism of our modern age, modern people still hold a vague belief in angels and demons.
 Even non-believers flirt with the idea.
-The prevalence of ghost stories within film and television is an indicator of how deeply this ancient idea persists.
+The prevalence of ghost stories within film and television is an indicator of just how deeply this ancient idea persists.

 It seems that far more people today are open to belief in angels and demons than they are to God.
 And as we'll see, this is no accident.